RLCS 2021-22 Winter Major Final: The participants are fixed

 We have a final list of teams that will participate in the RLCS 2021-22 Winter Split Majors finals.

 As the Winter Split Majors draw ever closer, we have finally received the selection of groups and teams that will be competing.
-The 2021-22 RLCS is finally starting to bring the Championship Series out of the Covid 19 pandemic, with the Winter Split Majors involving a live audience for the first time since pre-Covid days.
+The 2021-22 RLCS is finally starting to bring the Championship Series out of the Covid 19 pandemic, with the Winter Split Majors involving a live audience for the time since pre-Covid days.
 That’s exciting, and considering the lineup of teams we’ll see compete, we can expect a pretty solid show.

 Last week, both Team Queso and FURIA kicked off the RLCS 2021-22 Winter Split Majors after Version1, Team BDS and NRG competed in the weeks prior.
 It was a good competition, with some teams doing far better than could have been expected at the start of the Fall Split in October 2021.
 It’s a shame, though, that our friends at Karmine Corp didn’t do so well.

 Before we begin, you should check out how the Winter Split Majors work.
 The group stages take place without an audience, before the grand finals and qualifying rounds are played in front of a live audience in Los Angeles.
-Yes, we realize there’s no greater cliché than a nice, big live in L.A., but let’s be real: is there anything original about or the RLCS?
+Yes, we realize there’s no greater cliché than a nice, big live event in L.A., but let’s be real: is there anything original about or the RLCS?
 We jest…

 RLCS 2021-22 Winter Split Major Groups.

 Below are the groups that will be participating in the first phase of the RLCS 2021-22 Winter Split Majors.
-We’ve broken them down into all four separate groups and their respective teams, according to information shared by Rocket League Esports on Twitter.
+We’ve broken them down into all four separate groups and their respective teams, according to information shared by Esports on Twitter.

 Group AGroup BGroup CGroup D